 Protecting our water

 New Zealanders deserve clean and safe water, so our families and communities can be healthy.
 That’s why we’re fixing crumbling infrastructure and ensuring that Kiwi families don’t have to foot the bill through huge rate increases.
 We’ve committed to strengthening the voice of local communities and councils, retaining community ownership and protecting against future privatisation.
-We’ve already invested millions to upgrade water services, kick-starting much needed work to bring our drinking, waste, and stormwater infrastructure up to scratch.
+We’ve already invested millions to upgrade water services, kick-starting much needed work to bring our drinking, waste and stormwater infrastructure up to scratch.
 We’ve also created Taumata Arowai – a dedicated drinking water regulator to oversee our entire drinking water system, ensuring communities have access to safe drinking water.
 You can read more about our plan, here.

 Giving local housing a boost